Sites are hacked every day.

 - Use LONGER passwords, like phrases or a combination of several unrelated words.

 - Use a password manager, like LastPass, and get it to create long (14-16 characters), complicated passwords.
 You only have to remember the ONE that get’s you into the app.
+Have I Been Pwned has a partnership with a management app called 1 Password, which is also a good app to use.

 Use 2 FA (2 Factor Authentication).
 So they have your login and password, but they don’t have your phone that gives you a 1-time use pass code to complete your login credentials.
 Many programs and websites have this as an OPTION, turn it on.